 Slather mustard on the seared skin.
 After an initial sting, the mustard will relieve the pain and prevent scarring and blistering.
 No science to tell us why this works, but lots of enthusiastic testimonials.

 If you get a burn, quickly grab an egg, separate the yolk and egg and slather on the skin—it will take away the sting, heal the skin and prevent scarring

 Remedy #10: Stings & Bites

 Kids can’t through childhood without a few stings from bees, wasps or insects.
-And then there are bites from animals, and other humans (there are a lot of kids who bite).
 Stings and bites can be serious—even life-threatening.
 Some are so severe, they require medical attention.
-If their bite or sting is accompanied by clammy skin, itchy rash or shallow breathing—get them to a doctor asap!
-For minor stings and bites, there are several homeopathic remedies that work.
-For instance:
+If a bite or sting is accompanied by clammy skin, itchy rash or shallow breathing—get them to a doctor asap!
+For minor stings and bites, try these homeopathic remedies:

 When I was a kid, we used two things for bee stings: mud and sodium bicarbonate mixed with a little water to form a paste.
 We slapped either the mud or soda onto the bee sting and within a few minutes the pain was gone and the bee sting was hardly visible.

 There is controversy over using mud because it may have other things in it so stick with the sodium bicarbonate (baking soda).